 XR Applications

 eXtended Reality(XR) is a term for different types of realities and refers to all real-and-virtual combined environments and human-machine interactions generated by computer technology and wearables.
-It includes following representative forms and the areas interpolated among them.
+It includes following representative forms and the areas interpolated among them. [to add a few sentences explaining CG]

 Augmented Reality (AR)